GeorgeCJH/DSToolkitNL2SQL/NL2SQL/src/nl2sql/nl2sql_core/README.md

 - More schema information can cause confusion with the LLM.
 In our original use case, when exceeding 5 complex tables / views, we found that the LLM could get confused between which columns belonged to which entity and as such, would generate invalid SQL queries.
 - Entity relationships between different tables is challenging for the LLM to understand.

-To solve these issues, a Multi-Shot approach is developed.
+To solve these issues, a Multi-Shot  _(Iteration 5)_ approach is developed.
 This approach has evolved as the system has matured into an multi-agent approach that brings improved reasoning, speed and instruction following capabilities.
 With separation into agents, different agents can focus on one task only, and provide a better overall flow and response quality.

 Using Auto-Function calling capabilities, the LLM is able to retrieve from the plugin the full schema information for the views / tables that it considers useful for answering the question.
 Once retrieved, the full SQL query can then be generated.
 The schemas for multiple views / tables can be retrieved to allow the LLM to perform joins and other complex queries.